-The AAP Abstract Submission program for the 2013 NCE is now closed.
-Please check back in February 2014 for the next abstract submission.
+The AAP Abstract Submission program for the 2014 NCE is now OPEN.

 The AAP Section on Medical Students, Residents, and Fellowship Trainees has held an annual “Clinical Case Competition” since 2003.
 Residents and medical students can submit abstracts of interesting cases they have come across in their training through the Academy's online abstract submission process.
 The abstracts are judged by a committee of resident leaders, and the top ten authors are invited to present their case in poster format at the Medical Student and Resident Poster Reception at the NCE.
 In addition, they are awarded free one-day NCE registration.
 The first place winner is determined by the Editor-in-Chief of Pediatrics in Review (PIR) before the NCE based on the abstract alone.
 The Editor-in-Chief will announce the winner at the poster reception and will publish the case in PIR as an Index of Suspicion article the following September.

 So residents, please keep your eyes open for unusual diseases or common diseases presenting in an unusual fashion.
 Attendings should encourage their residents to participate in this fun and educational program.
 And everyone, please support the winners by attending the annual poster session held Saturday night at the NCE.